AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/package-source-files-recipe.md

 ## Building binaries (deprecated)

 >[!CAUTION]
-> Binaries are not supported in new PySpark 3 (Spark 2.4) and Scala notebooks.
-Please follow the [Docker workflows](#docker-based-model-authoring) when working with PySpark 3 (Spark 2.4) and Scala.
+> Binaries are not supported in new PySpark and Scala recipes and set to be removed in a future release.
+Please follow the [Docker workflows](#docker-based-model-authoring) when working with PySpark and Scala.
 The following workflows are only applicable to Spark 2.3 recipes.

 ### Build PySpark binaries (deprecated)